marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Storage Blob Container

-After all setting created, we create Blob Container to storage files.
+After all settings are created, we create Blob Container to storage files.

 ```
 # Storage Blob Container